day8/re-frame/docs/clojurescript.md

 Wait, rewrite my code?
 How is that even possible?

 Well, in ClojureScript your **code is data**.
-It is just arrangements of data litterals put into text file, involving mostly  lists, symbols and vectors.
+It is just arrangements of data literals put into text file, involving mostly  lists, symbols and vectors.
 This property means a function can take your code (which is just data, remember),  and compute new data, which is new code.
 And **that** is how a macro rewrites your code - it is a function that runs at compile time.

-The key takeway is that macros rewrite your code in useful ways.
+The key takeaway is that macros rewrite your code in useful ways.

 ## Thread First Macro `->`